| The boxes on the VAT Return are

 Great Britain (England,

-Scotland and Wales) from anywhere outside the UK
+Scotland and Wales) from anywhere outside the UKNorthern Ireland from

 net value of the supply is returned in box 7 of the VAT